Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: The Laplacian Solver

-This lemma is established based on a distributed implementation of the \emph{sparsified Cholesky} algorithm of Kyng et al. \cite{10.1145/2897518.2897640}.
+This lemma is established based on a distributed implementation of the \emph{sparsified Cholesky} algorithm of \citet{10.1145/2897518.2897640}.
 In particular, the Cholesky decomposition essentially reduces solving a Laplacian to inverting (i) any sub-matrix of the Laplacian induced on a set $S$, and (ii) the Schur complement on $V \setminus S$.
-Thus, Kyng et al. \cite{10.1145/2897518.2897640} initially develop a procedure for identifying an "almost independent" subset of nodes $F$ (more precisely, a \emph{strongly} diagonally dominant subset) for which inverting the Laplacian restricted on $F$ can be done efficiently through preconditioning (e.g. via the \emph{Jacobi method}), while $F$ also contains at least a constant fraction of the nodes.
-Next, a combinatorial view of the Schur complement based on a certain family of random walks (see \cite{durfee2019fully}) is employed in order to construct a spectral sparsifier of the Schur complement on $\mathcal{T} = V \setminus F$.
+Thus, \citet{10.1145/2897518.2897640} initially develop a procedure for identifying an "almost independent" subset of nodes $F$ (more precisely, a \emph{strongly} diagonally dominant subset) for which inverting the Laplacian restricted on $F$ can be done efficiently through preconditioning (e.g. via the \emph{Jacobi method}), while $F$ also contains at least a constant fraction of the nodes.
+Next, a combinatorial view of the Schur complement based on a certain family of random walks (see \citep{durfee2019fully}) is employed to construct a spectral sparsifier of the Schur complement on $\mathcal{T} = V \setminus F$.
 This process is then repeated for $d$ iterations, leading to \Cref{lemma:eliminate}.
 Several technical challenges that arise are discussed in \Cref{appendix:eliminate}.
 Next, the main idea is to recurse on the set of terminals $\mathcal{T}$.
-However, in our context this requires maintaining the invariance that the underlying subgraph is cast as a minor (with a reasonable congestion) of $\overline{G}$.
+However, in our context this requires maintaining the invariant that the underlying subgraph is cast as a minor (with a reasonable congestion) of $\overline{G}$.
 This is ensured in the following subsection.

-\subsection{Minor Schur Complement}
+\subsubsection{Minor Schur Complement}

-This subsection introduces a subroutine that will be invoked after the $\eliminate$ algorithm in order to return a low-congestion minor based on the set of terminals $\mathcal{T}$ returned by $\eliminate$; while doing so, the algorithm will incur a small overhead in the spectral guarantee, and a limited growth in the number of nodes with respect to $\mathcal{T}$; this increase will be eventually negligible due to the selection of parameter $d$ in $\eliminate$.
-In particular, the following lemma is a refinement of \cite[Theorem 3]{DBLP:journals/corr/abs-2012-15675}.
+This subsection introduces a subroutine that will be invoked after the $\eliminate$ algorithm to return a low-congestion minor based on the set of terminals $\mathcal{T}$ returned by $\eliminate$; while doing so, the algorithm will incur a small overhead in the spectral guarantee, and a limited growth in the number of nodes with respect to $\mathcal{T}$.
+This increase will be eventually negligible due to the selection of parameter $d$ in $\eliminate$.
+In this context, the following lemma is a refinement of \cite[Theorem 3]{DBLP:journals/corr/abs-2012-15675}.